Week 2 Waiver Wire: Examining Top Fantasy Football Targets

 Taylor passed for 197 yards with one touchdown and one interception, while also doing significant damage on the ground with 77 rushing yards and a touchdown on eight carries.

-A favorable matchup awaits in Week 2 against the Los Angeles Chargers.
+A favorable matchup awaits in Week 2 against the New Orleans Saints.

-The Chargers allowed 38 points to Kansas City in Week 1, with Chiefs quarterback Patrick Mahomes completing 15 of 27 passes for 256 yards and four touchdowns while also adding 21 yards rushing.
+The Saints allowed 48 points to Tampa Bay in Week 1, with Bucs quarterback Ryan Fitzpatrick completing 21 of 28 passes for 417 yards and four touchdowns while also adding 36 yards and a touchdown rushing.

 A 20-point fantasy week in standard leagues seems well within reach for Taylor in Week 2.